diegoceccarelli/treepy/readme.md

 # Treepy #

-Treepy is a python script compiling a simple text representation of a tree in a pretty latex figure.
+Treepy is a python script that compiles a simple text representation of a tree in a pretty latex figure.

 Let's say you want to draw this tree: